Bush, George W. (Texas Governor, then U.S. President)

 RUBAC: We are organizing a film showing about Mumia Abu-Jamal, the newest film about him called,

 Imprisoned My Whole Life.
 So we stay busy.

 Gloria Rubac, a retired teacher and writer, has been a committed civil rights, prison and death penalty activist since the early 1970s.
 In Tape 1, Rubac discusses the inspiration for her early activism; her introduction to prison activism in the 1970s; and her growing involvement in protests against the death penalty in the 1980s after its reinstatement in Texas in 1976.
 Rubac then describes her friendships with and advocacy on behalf of numerous death row inmates since 1982.
 At the end of Tape 1 and the beginning of Tape 2, Rubac describes her role in the founding of the Texas Coalition to Abolish the Death Penalty, her current involvement in the group Texas Death Penalty Abolition Movement, and the differences between the two groups.
-In the rest of Tape 2, Rubac reflects on being present outside the Walls Unit in Huntsville during executions; witnessing executions; attending funerals for executed friends; and her activist strategies and commitments.
+In the rest of Tape 2, Rubac reflects on her presence in Huntsville during executions; witnessing executions; attending funerals for executed friends; and her activist strategies and commitments.
 This interview took place on June 19, 2009 in Houston, Harris County, Texas.

 2 of 2